A-Yerkeshev/sw-project-metropolia-spring-2024/README.md

 ## Introduction

-The Instant Review Softwareis designed for dedicated teachers at diverse educational institutions, aiming to enhance their lecture quality through timely and impactful student feedback.
-This innovative web application empowers students to provide immediate responses post-lecture, enabling educators to adapt and evolve their teaching methods effectively.
-Unlike traditional end-of-course feedback, our tool offers real-time insights into lecture performance, helping teachers identify successful topics and teaching styles.
-This approach not only fosters a more engaging learning environment but also aligns with our commitment to continuous improvement and educational excellence.
+The Instant Feedback Software is designed for teachers at different educational institutions, aiming to improve their lecture quality through timely student feedback.
+This web application allows students to provide immediate responses post-lecture, enabling educators to adapt and evolve their teaching methods effectively.
+Unlike traditional end-of-course feedback, this tool offers real-time insights into lecture performance, helping teachers identify successful topics and teaching styles.

+The teacher has the possibility to sign up, log in, and create courses.
+Inside each course, the teacher can create sessions.
+For each session the teacher can generate a QR code.

+Students can scan a QR code and leave a review for the session using their phone.
+The review involves a color assessment (red, green and yellow) and a voluntary comment.
+Each student can leave only one review per one session.

 ## Features